microsoft/ebpf-for-windows/.internal/docs/hlk-testing/HLKTestingForEbpfForWindows.md

     ![](.\images\HDC-Submit_new_hw.png)

-- Fill in the "`Product name`" and drop the HLKX package in the underlying area:
+- Fill in the "`Product name`" and drop your ESRP-signed HLKX package in the underlying area:

     ![](.\images\HDC-Upload-hklx.png)